DON'T Buy "Hemp-derived Delta-9 Carts" Until You Read This

 The concentration of Delta-9 THC by dry weight determines whether a cannabis product is hemp or marijuana.

-A Delta-9 THC vape cartridge would contain distillate or oil, which would have a nearly 100% concentration of Detla-9 THC.
+A Delta-9 THC vape cartridge would contain distillate or oil, both of which would have a nearly 100% concentration of Delta-9 THC.

 Reliable Hemp Alternatives

-With the widespread legalization of hemp, more adults 21 and over have access to the remarkable properties of cannabis species than ever before.
-Plus, we must remember all jobs and local businesses that this young, budding industry has created and supported.
+With the widespread legalization of hemp, more adults 21 and over have access to the remarkable properties of cannabis than ever before.
+Plus, we must remember all the jobs and local businesses that this budding industry has created and supported.

 That's why we have our products third-party tested by a DEA-certified laboratory, with full-panel results readily available so that you can rest assured that you're getting your dollar's worth with cannabinoid content and that what you're consuming is contaminant-free.

-However, with any significant "boom," there will be fly-by-night operations in the game to make a quick buck before jumping on the next big thing.
+However, there are also a lot of fly-by-night operations in the game trying to make a quick buck before jumping on the next big thing.
 So if you see a vendor claiming to sell "hemp-derived Delta-9 carts," it's a major red flag.

 No matter where you shop online, ensure that the vendor you're purchasing from has full-panel results that show content and safety.
 If you find a product labeled as a "hemp Delta-9 cart," it will probably not have a COA or the COA will reveal something other than what is advertised.
 And if you want to try hemp-derived Delta-9 for yourself, we have a wide array of THC products and complimentary samples for first-time customers.